 Have a screen reader (e.g., NVDA or VoiceOver) read through all content on each page (e.g., Ctrl+Home then Insert+Down Arrow in NVDA).
 Make sure everything is read out and that it's read out in an order that makes sense.

 Make sure there are headings at the top of each content area (i.e., content after main navigation and site banners) by finding it with the keyboard in a screen reader (e.g., "h" key in NVDA) or there is a link at the very start of each page that directs focus to the start of unique content when activated or that there are landmarks on the page (i.e., a <main> sectioning element or a role="main" ARIA landmark).
-Landmarks and headings can also be exposed/checked with the ANDI Bookmarklet.
+Landmarks and headings also can be exposed/checked with the ANDI Bookmarklet.

 Find all the instances on the page that require a dragging movement, such as sliders and drag-and-drop elements.
-Ensure that all actions that can be completed with a dragging movement can also be achieved using a single pointer (mouse, pen, or touch) and one or more single-touch actions (tap, click).
+Ensure that all actions that can be completed with a dragging movement also can be achieved using a single pointer (mouse, pen, or touch) and one or more single-touch actions (tap, click).

 Ensure that all user interface elements (i.e., links, buttons, etc.) that perform the same function and are repeated across pages are read out the same by the screen reader.